peter-lyons-kehl/no_std_libs/README.md

    software running, so `nightly` may be secure enough.
 Plus, any upgrades replace the whole application, so even if `nightly` API changes, nothing outside of your embedded application changes on because of it (the updated Rust's API).
 You you can go ahead and apply such changes bravely.

-You can choose a channel per-project in [`rust-toolchain.toml`](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).
+   If you need `beta` or `nightly`, specify it per-project in [`rust-toolchain.toml`](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).
    See also [nightly
    Rust](https://doc.rust-lang.org/nightly/book/appendix-07-nightly-rust.html),